 - If desired, use this Sample Letter to help you format your letter to your Representative.

 - Find your Representative's Twitter handle with this list from C-SPAN: www.twitter.com/cspan/lists/members-of-congress

 - Identify yourself as a constituent.

-- Ask your Representative to cosponsor bill HR 1187.
+- Ask your Representative to introduce the bill.

-- HR 1187 is budget-neutral: it does not require additional costs to implement.
+- The Functional Gastrointestinal and Motility Disorders Research Enhancement Act is budget-neutral: it does not require additional costs to implement.

 - Functional GI and motility disorders affect 1 in 4 people in the US - men, women, and children.

 - The conditions are a serious issue for many military veterans – part of Chronic Multisymptom Illness (or Gulf War Syndrome).